-The group's financing strategy is aimed at providing the most efficient solutions both in terms of economics as well as with respect to creating a positive impact.
+ACCIONA’s financing strategy aims to provide the most efficient solutions in economic terms, as well as creating a positive impact

 Financing the sustainable agenda

 This form of financing, whether sourced from capital or banking markets, involves committing to investing the funds raised in projects that contribute directly to achievement of objectives linked to the Sustainable Agenda.
 These investments are mainly related to the development of renewable energy, access to water and sanitation, infrastructure for sustainable mobility and circular economy and adaptation to climate change.

 ACCIONA puts forward business opportunities that naturally generate interest in the investment market.
 This growing interest saw the company, in 2019, develop a new green financing framework - reviewed by Sustainalytics - expanding its portfolio of eligible green projects so the company conributes even more to a low carbon economy.

 Such financing transactions are performed withing a framework consistent with the European Union Green Bond Standard (EU-GBS), which was introduced by the EU Technical Expert Group (TEG) on Sustainable Finance in June 2019.
 The EU-GBS is a voluntary standard proposed to issuers who wish to align with best market practices.
 It is designed to be globally relevant and accessible to issuers located both inside and outside the EU.
 It builds on market best practices such as the Green Bond Principles (GBP), published by the International Capital Markets Association (ICMA), and the Green Loan Principles (GLP), administered by the Loan Market Association (LMA).